-"The concept evolved out of our studies of the fundamental principles that regulate the immune response against viruses, bacteria, and so on," added Sourav Ghosh, PhD, Associate Professor of Neurology and of Pharmacology.
-"Now we are applying this fundamental understan the anti-tumor immune response, that should be applicable to many types of cancer, not just lung cancer or colon cancer."
+"The concept evolved out of our studies of the fundamental principles that regulate the immune response against viruses, bacteria, and so on," added Sourav Ghosh, PhD, Associate Professor of Neurology immunotherapy and of Pharmacology.
+"Now we are applying this fundamental understanding to cancer.
+If we can improve the anti-tumor immune response, that should be applicable to many types of cancer, not just lung cancer or colon cancer."